-When it comes to investment management at Nikulski Financial, we emphasize continuous and regular account supervision based on our firm’s Dynamic Allocation Strategy.
-The Dynamic Allocation Strategy is a tactical asset management strategy primarily using individual stocks, bonds, and exchange-traded funds (ETFs) in a tactical way.
-We manage three different Dynamic Allocation Strategy portfolios: Moderately Conservative, Moderate, Moderately Aggressive.
+When it comes to investment management at Nikulski Financial, Inc. we emphasize continuous and regular account supervision based on our firm’s Investment Strategy.
+Our Investment Strategy is risk-based and incorporates clients' risk tolerance, income needs, and financial goals primarily using individual stocks, bonds, and exchange-traded funds (ETFs).
+We do not generally utilize mutual funds.

 A Risk Tolerance Questionnaire is completed to determine which portfolio is most appropriate.
 An Investment Policy Statement (IPS) defines the portfolio’s allocation and is used to put parameters on the portfolio.